 Sources of evidence for each criterion are divided into two lists.
-The candidate must include at least one (1) source of evidence from list A or at least three (3) sources of evidence from list B.
+The candidate must include at least one (1) source of evidence from list A or at least three (3), but no more than five (5)sources of evidence from list B. Each source of evidence may not be more than one (1) page.
+For documents that are more than one (1) page long, only include the first page in this application, but have the remainder available if the committee requests.